percona/pg_tde/documentation/docs/faq.md

 ALTER TABLE table_name SET access method tde_heap;
 ```

+Since the `ALTER TABLE SET` command drops hint bits and this may affect the performance, we recommend to run the SELECT COUNT(*) command.
+It checks every tuple for visibility and sets its hint bits.
+Read more in the [Changing existing table](test.md) section.

 ## Do I have to restart the database to encrypt the data?

 No, you don't have to restart the database to encrypt the data.
 When you create or alter the table using the `tde_heap` access method, the files are marked as those that require encryption.
 The encryption happens at the storage manager level, before a transaction is written to disk.
 Read more about how `tde_heap` access method works in the [How tde_heap works](table-access-method.md#how-tde_heap-works) section.

 ## What happens to my data if I lose a principal key?

 If you lose encryption keys, especially, the principal key, the data is lost.
-That's why it's critical to back up your encryption keys securely.
+That's why it's critical to back up your encryption keys securely and use the Key Management service for key management.

 ## Can I use `pg_tde` in a multi-tenant setup?